sarafyash/Merkel_Tree.md/Merkle_Tree.md

 # Merkle Tree

 ## Introduction to Merkle Tree

-Merkle tree also known as hash tree is a data structure used for data verification and synchronization.
+The Merkle tree, also known as the hash tree, is a data structure that is used for data verification and synchronisation.
-It is a tree data structure where each non-leaf node is a hash of it’s child nodes.
-All the leaf nodes are at the same depth and are as far left as possible.
+It's a tree data structure in which each non-leaf node is a hash of its children.
+All of the leaf nodes are the same depth and as far to the left as possible.
-It maintains data integrity and uses hash functions for this purpose.
+It maintains data integrity by employing hash functions.

-A hash tree, also known as a Merkle tree, is a tree in which each leaf node is labelled with the cryptographic hash of a data block, and each non-leaf node is labelled with the cryptographic hash of its child nodes' labels.
+A hash tree, also known as a Merkle tree, is a tree in which each leaf node bears the cryptographic hash of a data block and each non-leaf node bears the cryptographic hash of the labels of its child nodes.
-Merkle tree is a fundamental part of blockchain technology.
-It is a mathematical **data structure** composed of hashes of different blocks of data, and which serves as a summary of all the transactions in a block.
-It also allows for efficient and secure verification of content in a large body of data.
-It also helps to verify the consistency and content of the data.
-Both Bitcoin and Ethereum use Merkle Trees structure.
-Merkle Tree is also known as ***Hash Tree***.
+The Merkle tree is a key component of blockchain technology.
+It is a mathematical **data structure** made up of hashes of various blocks of data that serves as a summary of all transactions in a block.
+It also enables efficient and secure content verification across large datasets.
+It also aids in the validation of the data's consistency and content.
+Merkle Trees are used by Bitcoin and Ethereum. ***Hash Tree*** is another name for Merkle Tree.

-The concept of Merkle Tree is named after **Ralph Merkle**, who patented the idea in **1979**.
-Fundamentally, it is a data structure tree in which every leaf node labelled with the hash of a data block, and the non-leaf node labelled with the cryptographic hash of the labels of its child nodes.
-The leaf nodes are the lowest node in the tree.
+Merkle Tree is named after **Ralph Merkle**, who patented the concept in **1979**.
+It is fundamentally a data structure tree in which each leaf node is labelled with the hash of a data block and the non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
+The leaf nodes are the tree's lowest nodes.

 ## Architecture of Merkle Tree

-A Merkle tree stores all the transactions in a block by producing a digital fingerprint of the entire set of transactions.
-It allows the user to verify whether a transaction can be included in a block or not.
+A Merkle tree records all transactions in a block by creating a digital fingerprint of the entire set of transactions.
+It enables the user to determine whether or not a transaction can be included in a block.

-Merkle trees are created by repeatedly calculating hashing pairs of nodes until there is only one hash left.
-This hash is called the Merkle Root, or the Root Hash.
-The Merkle Trees are constructed in a bottom-up approach.
+Merkle trees are formed by repeatedly hashing pairs of nodes until only one hash remains.
+This hash is known as the Merkle Root or Root Hash.The Merkle Trees are constructed in a bottom-up approach.

-Every leaf node is a hash of transactional data, and the non-leaf node is a hash of its previous hashes.
-Merkle trees are in a binary tree, so it requires an even number of leaf nodes.
-If there is an odd number of transactions, the last hash will be duplicated once to create an even number of leaf nodes.
+Each leaf node is a hash of transactional data, while the non-leaf node is a hash of its previous hashes.
+Merkle trees are binary trees, so they must have an even number of leaf nodes.
+If the number of transactions is odd, the last hash will be duplicated once to create an even number of leaf nodes.

 ![Merkle Tree](https://static.javatpoint.com/tutorial/blockchain/images/blockchain-merkle-tree.png)

-The above example is the most common and simple form of a Merkle tree, i.e., **Binary Merkle Tree**.
-There are four transactions in a block: **TX1, TX2, TX3, and TX4**.
-Here you can see, there is a top hash which is the hash of the entire tree, known as the Root Hash, or the Merkle Root.
-Each of these is repeatedly hashed, and stored in each leaf node, resulting in Hash 0, 1, 2, and 3.
-Consecutive pairs of leaf nodes are then summarized in a parent node by hashing Hash0 and Hash1, resulting in Hash01, and separately hashing Hash2 and Hash3, resulting in Hash23.
-The two hashes (Hash01 and Hash23) are then hashed again to produce the Root Hash or the Merkle Root.
+The example above is the most common and basic type of Merkle tree, known as a **Binary Merkle Tree**.
+A block contains four transactions: **TX1**, **TX2**, **TX3**, and **TX4**.
+There is a top hash that is the hash of the entire tree, known as the Root Hash or the Merkle Root.
+Each of these is hashed repeatedly and stored in each leaf node, yielding Hash 0, 1, 2, and 3.
+Hashing Hash0 and Hash1, resulting in Hash01, and separately hashing Hash2 and Hash3, resulting in Hash23, are then used to summarise consecutive pairs of leaf nodes in a parent node.
+The two hashes (Hash01 and Hash23) are then hashed once more to produce the Root Hash or Merkle Root.
 Merkle Root is stored in the **block header**.
 The block header is the part of the bitcoin block which gets hash in the process of mining.
 It contains the hash of the last block, a Nonce, and the Root Hash of all the transactions in the current block in a Merkle Tree.
 So having the Merkle root in block header makes the transaction tamper-proof.
 As this Root Hash includes the hashes of all the transactions within the block, these transactions may result in saving the disk space.

-Merkle trees are used because, we want to limit the amount of data being sent over a network (like the Internet) as much as possible.
-So, instead of sending an entire file over the network, we just send a hash of the file to see if it matches.
+Merkle trees are used because we want to send as little data as possible over a network (such as the Internet).
+So, rather than sending the entire file over the network, we simply send a hash of the file to see if it matches.

 ![Breaking Data int bits of information](https://www.simplilearn.com/ice9/free_resources_article_thumb/Merkle_Tree_In_Blockchain_5.png)

 ## Verification

-The importance of Merkel Trees is its ability to verify data with efficiency.
-Given any data from the list we can verify in O(h) time complexity that this data is valid or not.
-Moreover, we do not need the entire list for verification.
+Merkle Trees are important because of their ability to efficiently verify data.
+Given any data from the list, we can determine whether it is valid or not in O(h) time.
+Furthermore, we do not require the entire list for verification.

-Suppose I received a data C from another server.
-Lets say this is C’.
-We want to verify C’ is not tampered.
-We have in out possession a merkel tree of all the data in the list.
+Assume I received data C from a different server.
+Let's call this C'.
+We want to make sure C' hasn't been tampered with.
+We have a merkel tree containing all of the data in the list.
-In Merkel Tree we only need the hashes.
-Following diagram illustrates how we can verify, C’ without other data objects available with us.
+We only need the hashes in Merkel Tree.
+The diagram below shows how we can verify, C' in the absence of other data objects.

 ![Verification of Merkle tree ](https://miro.medium.com/max/1256/1*HwZtuEwJVDvEJio4OOCKpw.jpeg)